AnurodhRaina/Flight-Price-prediction/README.md

 Data Dictionary -
 Variable 	         Description
-Airline 	       The name of the airline source 	         The date of the journey
+Airline 	       The name of the airline<br>
+source 	         The date of the journey
 Destination 	   The destination where the service ends.
 Route 	         The route taken by the flight to reach the destination.